top of page

 Paul describes his inner conscious mind wanting to do good but finding himself unable to carry it out, illustrating the power of sin even in someone who desires righteousness.

-Verse 16: "And if I do what I do not want to do, I agree that the law is good."
+16 If, then, I do what I will not to do, I agree with the law that it is good.

 When Paul finds himself doing what he does not want to do, he is implicitly agreeing that the law is good because his desires align with the law, even though he fails to obey it fully.

-Verse 17: "As it is, it is no longer I myself who do it, but it is sin living in me."
+17 But now, it is no longer I who do it, but sin that dwells in me.

 Paul attributes his sinful actions to the power of sin dwelling within him.
 While he (or his conscious mind) desires to do good, the sin within him leads to actions contrary to those desires.